OpenBB-finance/OpenBB/website/content/bot/reference/discord/crypto/top.md

 # top

-This command will retrieve the top cryptocurrencies, ranked by market capitalization.
-It will return a list of the most valuable cryptocurrencies, allowing the user to quickly get a snapshot of the current market.
+This command will retrieve the top cryptocurrencies, ranked by market capitalization, allowing the user to quickly get a snapshot of the current market.

 ### Usage